Parylene Coating Services

 Need More Than a Coating House?

-Many customers begin with subcontract coating, then later decide whether to stay outsourced, move Parylene in-house or adopt a hybrid model.
-SCH supports all three routes.
+Many customers begin with subcontract coating, then later decide whether to stay outsourced, move Parylene in-house, use India for volume, or adopt a hybrid model.
+SCH supports all of these routes.

 If you need the bigger picture around implementation, equipment planning, dimer selection, training and long-term support, see our dedicated Turnkey Parylene Implementation & Support page.